Prehistoric Thailand: Early species

 In 1999, Somsak Pramankit claimed to have found skull fragments of Homo erectus in Ko Kha, Lampang, though most scholars do not recognize these finds as credible.
-It was comparable to the skull fossils of Sangiran II Man found in Java, (Java man), which is 400,000 - 800,000 years old, as well as Peking Man.
+It was comparable to the skull fossils of Sangiran II Man found in Java (Java Man), which is 400,000 - 800,000 years old, as well as Peking Man.
 Stone artefacts dating to 40,000 years ago have been found at Tham Lod Rockshelter in Mae Hong Son.

 Relation to modern Thai people

 Modern Thais are not descendants of Lampang Man.
 Genetic research supports this assertion.
 Geneticists have proved that there was no inter-breeding between modern human immigrants to Southeast Asia and Homo erectus, affirming that the Thai descended from Africans in accordance with the Recent single-origin hypothesis.

 10,000 - 4,000 years ago: Neolithic

 New Stone Age

 The Neolithic or "New" Stone Age was a period in the development of human technology that is traditionally the last part of the Stone Age.
 The Neolithic era follows the terminal Holocene Epipalaeolithic periods, beginning with the rise of farming, which produced the "Neolithic Revolution" and ending when metal tools became widespread in the Copper Age (chalcolithic) or Bronze Age or developing directly into the Iron Age, depending on geographical region.
 At the Khao Toh Chong rockshelter in Krabi archaeologists have found evidence of a change in diet leading up to domestication due to changes in sea levels.

-Recent archaeological excavations suggests that domesticated rice was introduced to central Thailand by immigrating rice farming societies about 4000 B.P.
+Recent archaeological excavations suggests that domesticated rice was introduced to central Thailand by immigrating rice farming societies about 4300 B.P (2300 BCE).